Sunny days draw crowds to beaches, parks as U.S. reopens from lockdowns

 "We've made it clear that that is not a good phase one activity," she said, as the number of U.S. cases topped 1.1 million and the death toll rose to more than 67,000 on Sunday.
 Protesters gathering, as they did last week in Michigan and other parts of the country to demonstrate against stay-at-home restrictions, poses a huge risk, she said.

-"If they go home and infect their grandmother or their grandfather who has a comorbid condition and they have a serious or a very -- or an unfortunate outcome, they will feel guilty for the rest of our lives," Birx said.
+"It's devastatingly worrisome to me personally if they go home and infect their grandmother or their grandfather who has a comorbid condition and they have a serious or a very -- or an unfortunate outcome, they will feel guilty for the rest of our lives," Birx said.
 Scott Gottlieb, a former Food and Drug Administration commissioner, said on Sunday the country was seeing a "mixed bag" of results from coronavirus mitigation efforts.
 He said there were about 20 states that are seeing a rising number of new cases including Illinois, Texas, Maryland, Indiana, Virginia, North Carolina and Tennessee.
+Virginia reported a record number of deaths on Sunday, up 44 for a total of 660.

 "We expected that we would start seeing more significant declines in new cases and deaths around the nation at this point.
 And we're just not seeing that," he said on CBS' "Face the Nation."
 "If we don't snuff this out more and you have this slow burn of infection, it can ignite at any time."
 Even in the face of rising cases, some Americans are eager to return to socializing and large gatherings -- including sports.